 Neske Baerwaldt is a PhD candidate at the Van Vollenhoven Institute.

 Neske Baerwaldt (1987) is a PhD candidate at the Van Vollenhoven Institute.
-Neske’s research constitutes one part of a larger NWO funded research project led by Professor M.A.H. van der Woude: 'Getting to the Core of Crimmigration', which explores the growing interconnectedness of migration management and crime control in the EU’s internal border regions.
-Within this overarching project, Neske explores the capacity of local communities to speak back to power at the (supra)national level on migration issues.
-To explore this capacity, she empirically studies the ways in which local communities shape (e.g., resist, contest, re-negotiate, legitimize, amplify) crimmigration control, and the (governmental) responses such local mobilizations elicit.
+Neske’s research constitutes one part of a larger NWO funded research project led by Professor M.A.H. van der Woude: 'Getting to the Core of Crimmigration', which examines and compares migration and border management in different municipalities along Europe's internal borders.

-Neske completed her Bachelor’s degree in Bèta-Gamma (Future Planet Studies) in 2012, and obtained her Research Master Social Sciences (with distinction) in 2015, both at the University of Amsterdam.
-After completing her degree, Neske worked as an intern with Apache – platform for investigative journalism – and as a Humanitarian Affairs Officer with Doctors Without Borders (MSF) in Ethiopia.
+Neske completed her Research Master Social Sciences (with distinction) in 2015 at the University of Amsterdam.
+After obtaining her degree, Neske worked as an intern with Apache – platform for investigative journalism – and as a Humanitarian Affairs Officer with Doctors Without Borders (MSF) in Ethiopia.

 Working title: The evolution of the German-Austrian borderland: local perspectives